Kenny-Frias/APCSP-Personal-Computer-Builder-/README.txt

 * `style.css` - This file defines the custom styling for each control in my app that I specified under the Design tab.

-* `code.js` - This file has all the code I wrote for your app.
+* `code.js` - This file has all the code I wrote for the app.

 * `assets` - This is a directory with all the asset files (pictures and sounds) that I uploaded in applab.